UnifiedCo/LogicSpot-Guidelines/deployments/readme.md

 - Test the primary user flow.
     - Homepage -> Category Page -> Product Page -> Adding to cart -> Viewing cart (if enabled) -> Going to checkout
 - Send tickets to AM for a second round of testing and to inform the client.

+## Considerations

+Think about what you're deploying and the risks involved.

+- Will an SFTP deployment possibly cause errors while deploying? e.g deploying > 100 files which will fatal when files upload in the wrong order.
+- Is the logs accessible, or too large to easily read / handle if an error occurs.
+- Will you be able to rollback, or will DB changes mean you can't.
+- Does the site need to go into maintenance because of installers / reindexing etc.
+- Is a holding page available if the site goes down?